asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

 ## Trait merging mechanism

-Traits in AsyncAPI document are merged into the message object in the same order they are defined and traits are merged into the operation or message object.
-There is no override of properties possible.
-For more info on [the merge mechanism check further specification reference documentation](/docs/reference/specification/#traitsMergeMechanism).
+In the AsyncAPI document, traits are merged into the operation or message object in the order they are defined, without overriding any properties.
+For detailed information on how this merging works, refer to [the specification's section on the traits merge mechanism](/docs/reference/specification/#traitsMergeMechanism).